Frequently Asked Questions

 Question: Is NCVLI a government agency?

-Answer: No. NCVLI is a not for profit corporation governed by a 10-member Board of Directors.
+Answer: No. NCVLI is a 501(c)(3) nonprofit organization governed by a Board of Directors.

 Answer: No. The federal funding NCVLI receives is predominately through federal grants derived not from tax dollars but from fines, penalty assessments, and bond forfeitures of convicted federal criminal offenders.